Ayanabha123456/StoreManagementSystem/README.md

 ## Recommend
 The store system collects manual reviews from the customers at fixed points of a normal business day and stores them in a MySQL database.
 The ratings are from 0-5.
 These ratings, once extracted into the class are used to create a regression model based on a customer’s purchase as the dependent variable.
 The manager inputs the corresponding item code and necessity factor and gets the amount he needs to purchase as part of the recommendation.
 For a particular item, only that item’s regression coefficient is used in the equation.

+# (Note: Executables for the mobile app will be added in due course of time)